tomkat-cr/genericsuite-be-ai/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## Credits

-- Carlos J. Ramirez, for initiating and maintaining this project.
-- All contributors who help in enhancing and expanding the capabilities of GenericSuite AI.

-Thank you for your interest in the GenericSuite AI for Python.
+This project is developed and maintained by Carlos J. Ramirez.
+For more information or to contribute to the project, visit [GenericSuite AI on GitHub](https://github.com/tomkat-cr/genericsuite-be-ai).

+Happy Coding!